kstwkiv/julia-here/README.md

 An exhibition of my mini projects in **JULIA**
 ## JULIA
 Julia is a high-level, general-purpose dynamic programming language, still designed to be fast and productive.

+This is the exhibition of my work on julia